WRITING FROM THE FERAL IN-BETWEEN

 Earth rhythm rather than a personal failure?

-I return again and again to roots, thresholds, cycles of decay and regrowth, and rewilding to describe emotional processes and life transitions.
+She returns again and again to roots, thresholds, cycles of decay and regrowth, and rewilding to describe emotional processes and life transitions.
 These images let inner change be part of an Earth rhythm, not a personal failure.

-Roots, soil, and taking toot?
+Roots, soil, and taking root?

-I lean on roots and rooting to describe seasons of withdrawal, integration, and the kind of “stuck” that is secretly rooting down—as in pieces like “Rooted Motherhood” or the woman who is “taking root.”
+She leans on roots and rooting to describe seasons of withdrawal, integration, and the kind of “stuck” that is secretly rooting down—as in pieces like “Rooted Motherhood” or the woman who is “taking root.”
 Rebuilding Roots itself is a central metaphor: after devastation, a life grows again from an underground, unseen system of support, memory, and wild resilience.

 RECURRING THEMES